This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 Summer:

 In addition, you may want to take into consideration the opening dates of the cable cars.
-The Col Raiser cable car operates from the 26th of May until the 2nd of November.
+The Col Raiser cable car operates from the 23rd of May until the 2nd of November.
 This may change depending on the year so click here for official updates.
 Similarly, the cable car from Ortisei is typically open from the 27th of May until the 5th of November.
 You can find their official updates here.

 Best Time of Day:

-The best time of day to visit the Seceda Ridgeline is around midday, as this is when the sky is typically the clearest.
-On most mornings in the Dolomites, you will experience some fog, but it often clears up by the late morning hours.
-Therefore, I recommend starting the hike at around 9 AM at the latest so that you can be at the top of Seceda Ridgeline by midday.
 Make sure to take some time to enjoy the Seceda panoramic views all around you.
 If you start your hike in the morning, you can still have time to explore another area in the Dolomites in the afternoon.
-I would recommend visiting Sieser Alm since it’s so close.
+I would recommend visiting Sieser Alm since it’s so close – and it’s the perfect sunset spot!.

 What to wear on the hike to Seceda Ridgeline